dmnielsen/scrape_sbtb/README.md

   scrape number and hit "Enter" to accept default value of 10, it gives ```Error: must be integer``` but otherwise does behave as expected
+* If there are no genres, the field is set to an empty string.
+  Should probably be left as null

 ### Database notes
 I'm going to note if I change anything by hand.
 There are a couple